 Yet the site-wide installation, led by architectural historians Andrew Herscher and Ana María León, both of the University of Michigan in Ann Arbor, “annotates” the material and spatial histories that constitute this luxurious spectacle through a series of didactics strategically placed throughout the building, as well as a corresponding publication.

-Lauren Deland, “Chicago Architecture Biennial Reckons with displacement, privatization and segregation,” in The Art Newspaper (18 September 2019).
+Lauren Deland, “Chicago Architecture Biennial Reckons with displacement, privation and segregation,” in The Art Newspaper (18 September 2019).

 The project's premise is a perfect example of evolved architecture programming: celebrating beautiful buildings is a skin-deep practice; a thorough airing of problematic histories of buildings and the people who made them is greatly needed.